Bobli0322/Bobs-file-backup-assistant/README.md

 - It doesn't delete any files without asking for confirmation.
 - It doesn't copy and overwrite any files.
 - If there is any file name conflict during copying, it just adds a suffix to the original file name and copy to the new name.
-- When two files have same name different content, user to investigate if it's a naming conflict or a modified file.
+- When multiple files use the same name, user to investigate if it's a naming conflict or a modified file.